amiaopensource/vrecord/README.md

 ![Alt text](Resources/vrecord_color_matrix_2016-11-22.jpg "Vrecord in Color Matrix Mode")

+**Bit Planes mode** — Bit Planes mode allows to display the video according to the bit position of each plane.

-**Create QC Tools XML** — While capturing the video signal, vrecord will also create an XML file that contains a record of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.).
+**Create QCTools XML** — While capturing the video signal, vrecord will also create an XML file that contains a record of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.).
 It will then compress the XML file using [gzip](https://www.gnu.org/software/gzip/).
-Choosing to create a QC Tools XML is highly recommended.
-This file can be quickly imported into QC Tools for further analysis of the video.
+Choosing to create a QCTools XML is highly recommended.
+This file can be quickly imported into QCTools for further analysis of the video.
 In addition, if you choose this option, vrecord can analyze the video signal for potential errors.
 Currently vrecord only tests the saturation levels of the video, but more tests are coming soon!

 **Frame MD5s** — You can choose to create an MD5 hash value (AKA a checksum) for each frame of video captured.
 A separate .md5 file with all the hash values will be created along with the video file.
 Generally choosing to create frame-level MD5s will not slow down or hinder the capture of your video.
 To read more about the value of frame-level MD5s see this article: http://dericed.com/papers/reconsidering-the-checksum-for-audiovisual-preservation/